rdkcentral/Lightning-UI-Components/DEVNOTES.md

 git push origin -f next
 ```

-**NOTE:** If a new Concourse job does not automatically run after, simply hit the "Trigger Build" icon in the upper right corner (Plus Sign) on the [`publish-next` job](https://ci-alpha.delivery.comcast.net/teams/lightning/pipelines/lightning-ui/jobs/publish-next/).

 ## Jest and Nested Dependencies

-We should prefer to import component dependencies directly from the dependency's directory instead of using the nearest `index.js`.
+We prefer to import component dependencies directly from the dependency's directory instead of using the nearest `index.js`.
 Due to the way jest's runtime loads modules, importing from the `index.js` can lead to situations where nested dependencies aren't loaded in the correct order, breaking the test suite and resulting in a lot of errors that look like this:

 ```sh
  FAIL  patterns/Card/CardProgram.test.js